engineervix/cookiecutter-wagtail-vix/README.md

 ### A note regarding django-rq

-If you need to use [`django-rq`](https://github.com/rq/django-rq), you'll need to make the following changes:
+If you would like to run background tasks via [`django-rq`](https://github.com/rq/django-rq), you'll need to make the following changes:

 1. in `settings/base.py`